zaclummys/apex-by-example/horizontal-slicing/README.md

 ## Presentation Layer

-The presentation layer is responsible for receive requests from Lightning Web Components (LWC) or Flow, then passing them to the application layer.
-It also handles the responses from the application layer and sends them back to the caller.
-It is tipically implemented as a `Controller`.
+The presentation layer is responsible for handling outside interactions, such as Lightning Web Components, Visualforce Pages, and Flow.
+It receives requests, passes them to the application layer, and handles the responses.
+The presentation layer should be thin and focused on translating user input into a format that can be understood by the application layer and vice versa.
+It is typically implemented as a `Controller` or a `Handler`.

 Let's say we have a simple real estate application that allows users to update the address of a property.
 The presentation layer would look like this: